JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

    }
    ```

-3. Synchronize the Gradle files by clicking **Sync Now** in the notification.
+3. Click the **Sync Gradle Changes** button to synchronize the Gradle files:

    ![Synchronize the Gradle files](gradle-sync.png)

-4. In `shared/src/commonMain/kotlin`, create a new file `NewYear.kt` in the project directory.
+4. In `shared/src/commonMain/kotlin`, create a new file `NewYear.kt` in the project directory where your `Greeting.kt` file is located.
 5. Update the file with a short function that calculates
    the number of days from today until the New Year using the `date-time` date arithmetic: